 Nick Thompson, Team GBR

-Of course, Laser sailing itself will build your fitness, but we can’t sail every day, nor can we control the wind… and it’s nice to have varied activity that can adhere to a more predictable structure (controlled HIIT, volume, timing, intensity of work, etc.) and therefore elicit very specific physiological adaptations.
+Of course, Laser sailing itself will build your fitness, but we can’t sail every day, nor can we control the wind… and it’s nice to have a varied activity that can adhere to a more predictable structure (controlled HIIT, volume, timing, intensity of work, etc.) and therefore elicit very specific physiological adaptations.

 Stay tuned for our next Laser Sailing Fitness article outlining the practical implementation of cardiovascular exercise programs for Laser sailing.